Field Notes on Network-Aware Portfolio Intelligence

 Why These Notes Exist

-The hard part is everything that wraps around it — the sizing, the constraints, the exit logic, the monitoring that surfaces drift before it becomes a drawdown, and the discipline to kill a beautiful model when it fails the stress test.
+The hard part is everything around it: exposure, constraints, exit logic, monitoring that surfaces drift before it becomes a drawdown, and the discipline to reject a beautiful model when it fails under stress.

 Cornerstone Notes